Leaders and their organizations face challenges that are exponentially more complicated than anything they have before. And, many are showing cracks.

 Choosing the right leaders for tomorrow

-The coronavirus crisis has given us a glimpse into a future characterized by complexity and exponential change.
-And because many organizations are using the wrong criteria to assess and select their leaders, many leaders aren’t prepared for the challenges ahead.
+Leaders face a future characterized by more change and uncertainty, not less.
+And, because many organizations are using the wrong criteria to assess and select their leaders, many leaders aren’t prepared for the challenges ahead.

 By eschewing intuition in favor of data, paying attention to the competencies that actually correlate with success, and re-centering their definition of leadership around employee engagement and team performance, organizations can reshape their leadership selection process and be better prepared for the challenges of tomorrow.